Buddy Punching: How It’s Costing Your Company & How to Stop It

 Biometric Time Clocks

-Biometric time clocks can use numerous methods.
+Verification time clocks can use numerous methods.
 They require the individual characteristics of each employee to identify the employee.

-Iris or retina scans work like a fingerprint and are just as an individual.
+Iris or retina scans work like a finger scan and are just as an individual.
 Face scans measure the features of the face of the employees.
 These types of time clocks are more costly and are often more than many employers want to spend.
 One exception is when security is integrated with biometrics.

-Fingerprints cannot be recreated from the information and hash stored.
+Finger data cannot be recreated from the information and hash stored.
 This ensures that personal biometric information is not compromised.

 Hand geometry biometric clocks measure the size and length of the hand and fingers.
 These clocks do not scan the surface of the hand.
 Because of this, they are allowed under New York State Labor Law.